The math is simple. Little car plus big engine = high performance. The trick is putting the big engine in without spoiling the little car.

 Does it handle?
 Well, the first time we took one autocrossing, we set FTD with it - by a margin of nearly 4 seconds.
 We've destroyed our own lap records around our local track, outrunning purpose-built race Miatas with a street-oriented V8 Miata.
 Yeah, it handles.

-We do a full build diary for almost every car we build.
+We've done a full build diary for almost every car we've built.
 Watch over our shoulders as we put together some baby supercars.